All Episodes

 They hold no institutional power.

-And then they see billions of dollars and riots and damages all summer long, and then they go, why is this happening?
+And then they see billions of dollars and riots and damages all summer long and then they go, why is this happening?

-Black lives matter, right?
+Black Lives Matter, right?

-So they're gonna make that connection.
+So they're going to make that connection.

 And they're being blamed for something that supposedly their racist forefather did that they have nothing to do with.

-You think we're ever gonna have unit?
+You think we're ever going to have unity?

 This is the problem.